ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_intro.rst

 Ansible VMware modules are written on top of `pyVmomi <https://github.com/vmware/pyvmomi>`_. pyVmomi is the Python SDK for the VMware vSphere API that allows user to manage ESX, ESXi, and vCenter infrastructure.
-You can install pyVmomi using pip:
+You can install pyVmomi using pip (you may need to use pip3, depending on your OS/distro):

 .. code-block:: bash